 Deadlines for submitting a claim

-All claims (including any requested evidence or further information) should be submitted before the exceptional circumstances claim deadline (see table below).
-This is to ensure any accepted claims can be considered on time and will help minimise delays to progression or award decisions.
+All claims (including any requested evidence) must be submitted before the exceptional circumstances claim deadline (see table below).

 Online distance learning (ODL) and ZJSU-Sussex AI Joint Institute only